antonmi/espec/README.md

 There are also `xcontext`, `xdescribe`, `xexample_group` macros to skip example groups.
 And `fcontext`, `fdescribe`, `fexample_group` for focused groups.

 'spec' module is also a context with module name as description.
-One can add options for this context after `yse ESpec:`
+One can add options for this context after `use ESpec:`
 ```elixir
 defmodule SomeSpec do
   use ESpec, skip: "Skip all examples in the module"